Keeper’s Guide to Man-in-the-Middle (MITM) Attacks

 Analyze strange web addresses

-• Have your team monitor their web browsers for strange web addresses in the search bar or URL bar.
+• Monitor your web browsers for strange web addresses in the search bar or URL bar.
 A DNS hijack can create spoofs of common addresses, typically with barely noticeable changes.
-For example, an attacker might replace “www.facebook.com” with “www.faceb00k.com”.
+For example, an attacker might replace “www.facebook.com” with “www.faceb00k.com.”
 This spoofing method works surprisingly well, and most of us miss simple changes without looking closer.

 Unexpected disconnections and network delays

 • Certain forms of MITM attacks will cause sudden, unexpected network delays or complete disconnections.
-These can happen sporadically and usually aren’t accompanied by network distress or other obvious symptoms.
+These can happen over time and usually aren’t accompanied by network distress or other obvious symptoms.

-• If your team is experiencing frequent disconnections or delays on your network, it might be a good idea to look closer to make sure it’s not just a network issue.
+• If you experience frequent disconnections or delays on your network, it might be a good idea to look closer to make sure it’s not just a network issue.

 Monitor public WiFi

 • Attackers will often intercept information sent over public networks, or even create fake networks in public places.
-These networks allow the cybercriminal to see all of your team’s web activity without you knowing you’re under attack.
-Avoid public WiFi where possible and have your team use a VPN if they do connect.
-Encourage your team to also avoid connecting to strange networks with suspicious names.
+These networks allow the cybercriminal to see all of your web activity without you knowing you're under attack.
+Avoid public WiFi where possible and use a VPN if you do need to connect.
+You should also avoid connecting to strange networks with suspicious names.

 How to Detect Man-in-the-Middle Attacks